usnistgov/oar-lib-angular/libs/oarng/README.md

 showUserIcon (MIDAS side only) - this is the switch that allow user to turn on/off the user icon.
 By default it's on (true). homeButtonLink - this is the URL of the home hutton.
 If provided, the home hutton will show up to the left side of the top-right menu.
 Otherwise the home button will be hidden.
 ```
-Both headers allow calling component to add a custom menu next to the home nutton.
+Both headers allow the calling component to add a custom menu next to the home nutton.
 The menu content must use class name "custom-navbar".

 HTML code example:
 ```